 Given the historical importance of foreign investment to the US economy, these bills are welcome news in these challenging times.
 If enacted, the bills are likely to generate sizeable new investments in U.S. REITs.

 NES Financial welcomes your questions and opinions.
-Allow us to address your business’s needs by contacting us here, or comment on this post below!
+Allow us to address your business’s needs by contacting us here.
 We look forward to hearing from you!